sgoliber/TerminusMorpho/README.md

 Terminus functions
 Functions used in the morphology tool to calcuate morphology changes in terminus data

-1a.
-Digital Elevation Model preparation
-1b.
-DEM Bed error
-2. Combine Autoterm and Termpicks data
-3. Main terminus morphology calculations
-4. Supervised classification
-5. Morphology map-view summary images
-6. Morphology graph summary plots
-7. Transect figures

-Extra:
+Notebooks
+1a.DEM_Processing
+1b.DEM_stats
+2.CombineTermini
+3.Morphology
+4.Supervised_classification
+5.Morphology_map-view
+6.Morphology_graph
+7.Transect_figures

+Extra notebooks:

-Comparing morphology Notebook to reproduce comparison figures not used in paper, but may be useful
+Comparing_morphology: Notebook to reproduce comparison figures not used in paper, but may be useful

-simple plotting
+Map_Graph_figures

 legend

 king data summary

-.py
+Modules

 dem_funcs
 morpho_funcs
 terminus